solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 <!-- /TOC -->

-# Trainer information
+# Facilitator information

-Thank you for taking time to support the whiteboard design sessions as a trainer!
+Thank you for taking time to support the design challenge sessions as a facilitator!

-## Role of the trainer
+## Role of the facilitator

-An amazing trainer:
+An amazing facilitator:

 -   Creates a safe environment in which learning can take place